-According to the definitions, psychiatric care beds should be allocated across the different functions, however not all countries have such detailed information.
-Either countries are able to distinguish psychiatric care beds between two or three functional categories, or they cannot separate them and included all of them either under "curative care beds" or "other hospital beds", leading to significant data comparability issues.

-In order to increase the transparency and the comparability of the beds numbers, while maintaining the initial objective of consistency with the SHA classification, a pilot data collection was introduced in 2020.
-After two years of testing, this pilot has been formally adopted in the 2022 Joint Questionnaire.
-Hence, from 2022, the table on hospital beds requests a further breakdown between somatic care beds and psychiatric care beds for total hospital beds and for each functional category.
+According to the definitions, psychiatric care beds should be distributed across the different functions, however not all countries have such detailed information.
+In order to increase the transparency and the comparability of the beds numbers, while maintaining the initial objective of consistency with the SHA classification, the table on hospital beds requests since 2022 (after two years of testing) a further breakdown between somatic care beds and psychiatric care beds for total hospital beds and for each functional category.

-Based on previous data collections, all (or almost all) countries are able to provide total numbers of somatic care beds and psychiatric care beds (respectively columns D and F in the Excel worksheet "HospitalBedsFunction").
+All (or almost all) countries are able to provide total numbers of somatic care beds and psychiatric care beds (respectively columns D and F in the Excel worksheet "HospitalBedsFunction").
 Most countries are also able to report numbers of somatic care beds by function (columns J, P, V, AB).
 Countries which are able to distinguish psychiatric care beds by function are invited to fill in the columns L, R, X and AD, as appropriate.